paulrosen/abcjs/README.md

 ## Default soundfont change for 6.0.0-beta.21

 In this beta the default soundfont was changed to https://paulrosen.github.io/midi-js-soundfonts/abcjs/ Hopefully you will find that sounds better.
 If you set the soundfont directly then you won't notice any change.
 If you prefer the old soundfont, use the `soundFontUrl: "https://paulrosen.github.io/midi-js-soundfonts/FluidR3_GM/"` option when calling the synth functions.

-## Informal roadmap
-I'm getting close to taking version 6.0.0 out of beta.

-These are the changes that are planned:
-* Test and improve the sound of the soundfont.
-* Add all the typescript definitions.
-* Bug fixes.

-If you have a particular issue that is impeding your usage of this library, please mention it in the issue.

-After the 6.0.0 release, I'll be working on some more architecture changes which will go in a 7.0.0 release:

-* Improve the API for controlling the synth.
-That is, make the parameters less confusing.
-* Create a plugin architecture so that large features that are not widely used can be added without bloating this library.
-* Change the build to use typescript while still maintaining legacy browser capability.
-* Reduce the size of the library by optimizing code.
-* Control the spacing of the elements on the line better: support equal size measures, and support allowing control of the spacing between notes.
-* Improved documentation, particularly for synth.
-* Bug fixes.

-Thanks, Paul

-## Future breaking changes
-For most users of abcjs there probably won't be any more breaking changes in this beta.

-There will probably still be some changes to the structure of the SVG that is created but if you aren't doing post-processing you won't notice except for better layout of the music.

-There might be a few changes to the data that is returned from the callbacks, both the click listener and timing callbacks.
-Hopefully that will just be added data and won't affect any code.

 ## Issues